 How Courts Consider Descriptions of Work in Payment Claims & Reasons for Withholding Payment in Payment Schedules

-Section 13 of the Act sets out the requirements for a valid Payment Claim and relevantly provides that:
+Section 13 of the Act sets out the requirements for a valid Payment Claim and relevantly provides that a Payment Claim:

-- a Payment Claim must identify the construction work or related goods and services to which the progress payment relates;
+- must identify the construction work or related goods and services to which the progress payment relates;

 - must indicate the amount of the progress payment that the claimant claims to be due (“the Claimed Amount”); and

-- if the Construction Contract is connected with an Exempt Residential Construction Contract, must state that it is made under the Act.
+- must state that it is made under the Act.

 When considering the level of detail required by the Act for identifying construction work (or related goods or services) to which a Payment Claim relates the Courts have held that:

 - This is an objective test.
-It must be asked whether a reasonable person having consideration of the Payment Claim as a whole would be left with any doubt as to its meaning;
+It must be asked whether a reasonable person in the position of the recipient of the Payment Claim would be left with any doubt as to its meaning;

 - It is sufficient if the Payment Claim identifies the work in terms of the contract and location with respect to which it was undertaken; and